 Class attendance, whether in-person or virtual, is required for successful class performance.
-An absence for any reason, including participation in a site visit or other School-related activity, does not relieve a student from responsibility for any part of the work covered in the class during the period of absence.
+An absence for any reason, including participation in a site visit or other School-related activity, does not relieve a student of responsibility for any part of the work covered in the class during the period of absence.
 Absences are excused in the event of a personal illness or family emergency.
 In those instances, absences from class will not count against a class participation policy, and students will be given an opportunity to make up missed work.
-Students who must be absent for more than a few days must inform their program administrator and the director for student affairs, who will notify the appropriate faculty member.
+Students who must be absent for more than a few days must contact the Sr. Associate Director for Student Support at email@example.com for support and guidance.

 Travel for recruiting, interviews, or research trips will not be excused, and students may be penalized in accordance with any class rules articulated in the course syllabus.

 Extended absences may preclude receiving course credit at the discretion of the faculty member or program director.
 On occasion, rare, extenuating circumstances may prevent a student from being present in class for a longer period of time than two weeks.
 In these exceptional cases the student may petition the Exceptions Committee to allow remote participation.
 If absence is due to illness, please contact Colleen Cronin for support and guidance.